2004 Serbian local elections: Bečej

 The People's Democratic Party merged into the Democratic Party of Serbia in late 2004; Predin did not participate in the merger but instead joined the Strength of Serbia Movement.
 He was defeated in a recall election in late 2005, and a new mayoral election was held the following year.
 The latter election was won by Dušan Jovanović of the Democratic Party of Serbia.

 Results of the election for the Municipal Assembly of Bečej:

 Beočin

 Results of the election for the Municipal Assembly of Beočin:

 Srbobran

 Results of the election for the Municipal Assembly of Srbobran:

 Sremski Karlovci

 Results of the election for the Municipal Assembly of Sremski Karlovci:

 Temerin

 Results of the election for the Municipal Assembly of Temerin:

 Future parliamentarian Rozália Ökrész appeared on the Alliance of Vojvodina Hungarians list but did not receive a mandate.

 Titel

 Results of the election for the Municipal Assembly of Titel:

 Vrbas

 Results of the election for the Municipal Assembly of Vrbas:

 Žabalj

 Results of the election for the Municipal Assembly of Žabalj:

+Srem District

+Elections were held in all seven municipalities of the Srem District.
+In each jurisdiction, the second-round mayoral vote saw a representative of the far-right Serbian Radical Party face a candidate from a centrist party.
+The Radicals won in Ruma, Šid, and Stara Pazova; a Democratic Party of Serbia candidate won in Sremska Mitrovica, a G17 Plus candidate won in Irig, a Democratic Party candidate won in Pećinci, and a member of the Civic Alliance of Serbia won in Inđija.

+Sremska Mitrovica

+Results of the election for the Municipal Assembly of Sremska Mitrovica:

+Inđija

+Ješić was a member of the Civic Alliance of Serbia in 2004.
+He left that party to join the Democratic Party in 2006.

+Results of the election for the Municipal Assembly of Inđija:

+Irig

+Results of the election for the Municipal Assembly of Irig:

+Pećinci

+Results of the election for the Municipal Assembly of Pećinci:

+Ruma

+Results of the election for the Municipal Assembly of Ruma:

+The Serbian Radical Party and Democratic Party of Serbia formed a coalition government after the election.
+Future parliamentarian Aleksandar Martinović was a member of the municipal council.

+In 2007, three Radical Party assembly members aligned with the opposition, which allowed the Democratic Party to form a new coalition government.
+Nenad Borović was chosen as president (i.e., speaker) of the assembly.
+This prompted a crisis in the local government, as the former administration refused to turn over the seals of government or allow the new administration access to the official premises of the municipality.
+After six months of a stalemate, the Serbian government dissolved the assembly in March 2008 and appointed a provisional administration with Borović as its leader.
+Nikolić also continued in the office of mayor pending the formation of a new government.

+Šid

+Results of the election for the Municipal Assembly of Šid:

+Stara Pazova

+Results of the election for the Municipal Assembly of Stara Pazova: